 Because we utilize allogeneic cord tissue-derived mesenchymal stem cells, we are able to offer treatment to any qualified patient, not just those who saved their own cord blood at birth.
 We will discuss several additional advantages of allogeneic cord-derived stem cells below.

 There is evidence to support that bone marrow-derived mononuclear cells are safe and improve the quality of life in children with neurological disorders including cerebral palsy.8

-The Stem Cell Institute leverages adult stem cells from human umbilical cord tissue in its investigational stem cell treatments for cerebral palsy.
-These stem cells are harvested from donated umbilical cords.
-In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use.
+The Stem Cell Institute leverages adult stem cells from human umbilical cord tissue to treat cerebral palsy.
+Umbilical cords are donated by mothers after normal, healthy births.
+In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use in patients.

-Because HUCT stem cells are less mature than other cells, the body’s immune system is unable to recognize them as foreign and therefore they are not rejected.
-We’ve performed thousands of procedures using umbilical cord stem cells and there has never been a single instance rejection.
+The body’s immune system is unable to recognize umbilical cord-derived mesenchymal stem cells as foreign and therefore they are not rejected.
+We’ve treated hundreds of patients with umbilical cord stem cells and there has never been a single instance rejection (graft vs. host disease).
 HUCT stem cells also proliferate/differentiate more efficiently than “older” cells, such as those found in the bone marrow and therefore, they are considered to be more “potent”.

 - Allogeneic stem cells can be administered multiple times over the course of days in uniform dosages that contain high cell counts.

 - Umbilical cord tissue provides an abundant supply of mesenchymal stem cells.

 - No need to collect stem cells from the patient’s hip bone or fat under anesthesia, which especially for small children and their parents, can be an unpleasant ordeal.